-The Goetz collection encompasses about 5,000 works, including drawings, graphics, paintings, photographs, films and multiple projections by prominent contemporary artists, such as Bruce Nauman, Robert Ryman, Cy Twombly, Jannis Kounellis, Helmut Federle, and Ulrich Rückriemwith; it also pays a special attention to the Arte Povera Italian movement, and to video-art.
+The Goetz collection encompasses about 5,000 works, including drawings, graphics, paintings, photographs, films and multiple projections by prominent contemporary artists, such as Bruce Nauman, Robert Ryman, Cy Twombly, Jannis Kounellis, Helmut Federle, and Ulrich Rückriemwith; it also pays a special attention to the Arte Povera Italian movement, and video-art.

 Exhibition “Arte Povera.
 Works and Documents from the Goetz Collection 1985 Until Today”, 2001, installation view; photo Nic Tenwiggenhorn

 Exhibition “Imagination becomes Reality – Part II”, installation view, photo: Nic Tenwiggenhorn

 The Goetz Collection also features special events and monographic temporary exhibitions, and site-specific installations.
-The museum, which includes also a a specialized library and an archive, can be visited by appointment only.
+The museum, which includes also a specialized library and an archive, can be visited by appointment only.

 Cover image and photos, unless differently specified, are by Wilfried Petzi, Munich; courtesy of Sammlung Goetz